 4. Keep an emergency kit in your vehicle.

 An emergency kit should be kept in your vehicle, in case you become stranded.
 Some suggested items to include:

 - extra clothing and accessories (winter pants, socks, sweaters, sweatshirts, hat, boots, gloves)

 - sand, salt, and/or kitty litter

-Remember: everyone needs to make smart decisions on the road.
+Remember: all drivers must make smart decisions on the roadway.
 And although your journey might start smoothly, road and weather conditions can change in an instant.
 So be prepared and follow these Michigan winter driving tips to keep yourself, your passengers and others on the roadways safe.

 In this video, Lansing personal injury attorney Stephen Sinas talks with FOX 47’s “Morning Blend” about driving safely in wintry conditions.

-If you’ve been in an accident and have questions about your injuries or your Michigan auto no-fault insurance, our experienced attorneys are here to help you.
-Contact our Lansing auto accident lawyers or Grand Rapids car accident attorneys for a free consultation.
+If you have questions about your Michigan car accident injury or your no-fault insurance, the Sinas Dramis legal team can help.
+Contact our Lansing auto accident lawyers or Grand Rapids car accident attorneys today for a free consultation.